The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Introduction

 The presence of a very dense gas ($\Hden\gtrsim 10^8$~\unit{cm^{-3}}) appears to play an important role in the spectra of LRDs.
 The presence of a layer of gas with a high neutral hydrogen column density in the 2s state could explain the strong observed Balmer breaks \citep{inayoshi2025, ji2025}, especially those stronger than any stellar population can produce \citep{naidu2025, degraaff2025}.
-The same dense gas would provide an explanation for the unusual absorption detected in Balmer lines \citep[e.g.,][]{matthee2024a, juodzbalis2024, deugenio2025,kocevski2024}, it would mitigate the need of significant dust attenuation \citep[e.g.,][]{naidu2025}, therefore providing an explanation for the far-infrared non-detections, and possibly provide an explanation to the absence of X-rays due to Compton-thick absorption \citep[e.g.,][]{juodzbalis2025, maiolino2025}.
-Although a simple reason for the lack of X-rays could be that this part of the spectrum is intrinsically weak \citep{BWang25}.
+The same dense gas would provide an explanation for the unusual absorption detected in Balmer lines \citep[e.g.,][]{matthee2024a, juodzbalis2024, deugenio2025,kocevski2024}, it would mitigate the need of significant dust attenuation \citep[e.g.,][]{naidu2025}, therefore providing an explanation for the far-infrared non-detections, and possibly provide an explanation to the absence of X-rays due to Compton-thick absorption \citep[e.g.,][]{juodzbalis2025, maiolino2025}, although a simple reason for the lack of X-rays could be that this part of the spectrum is intrinsically weak \citep{BWang25}.

 Simple Cloudy\footnote{\url{https://gitlab.nublado.org/cloudy/cloudy/-/wikis/home}} models have been remarkably successful in explaining various observed characteristics of LRD spectra \citep[e.g.,][]{ji2025, naidu2025, degraaff2025}.
-These models put a slab of dense gas striked by a source (usually a standard AGN spectrum).
-The slab is optically thick to UV, and H-ionizing radiation in general, so it reprocesses the internal energy source and re-radiates that into the optical with a shape roughly like a blackbody.
-Theoretically, configurations of a high covering fraction of dense gas around a growing massive black hole are being investigated in the context of spherical accretion \citep[e.g.,][]{liu2025} and quasi stars/envelopes \citep[e.g.,][]{kido2025, begelman2025}, but we note that in these models the intrinsic AGN spectrum also differs from standard ones.
+These models put a slab of dense gas struck by a source (usually a standard AGN spectrum).
+The slab is optically thick to UV, and H-ionizing radiation in general, so it reprocesses the internal energy source and reradiates it into the optical with a shape roughly similar to a blackbody.
+Theoretically, configurations of a high covering fraction of dense gas around a growing massive black hole are being investigated in the context of spherical accretion \citep[e.g.,][]{liu2025} and quasi stars and envelopes \citep[e.g.,][]{kido2025, begelman2025}, but we note that in these models the intrinsic AGN spectrum also differs from a standard one.